 Here is an example of a destructive way and a constructive way to communicate:

 Destructive: “Last night you were so selfish when I came home.
 You didn’t even say hello.
-You just kept looking at your phone, checking email or watching some stupid video.
+You just kept looking at your phone.
+Why is work more important?
 You don’t even care.
 I wanted to spend time and you couldn’t even be bothered.”

 Constructive: “Last night when I came home, I was hoping to have a warm hello.
 When I came in, I saw you looking at your phone and I did not see you look up or say hello.
 I felt ignored and hurt.